BlueLinks/bluCatch/SCRAPER_STATUS.md

 The Docker scraper is configured to:

 1. **Auto-resume** on startup from the last processed Pokemon
-2. **Full refresh daily** at 3:30 AM
+2. **Continue daily** at 3:30 AM (also auto-resumes, preserves all data)

 Just let the container run and it will process all remaining Pokemon.
+Data is never cleared unless you manually run with `--fresh --replace`.

 **To check progress:**